Minute Taking Courses

-This is a common function for PA jobs, Company Secretaries, Executive Assistants and a wide range of administrative professionals.
+This is a standard function for PA jobs, Company Secretaries, Executive Assistants and a wide range of administrative professionals.
 However, we do come across management taking minutes, project managers and a wide range of other professions.
 Minute takers usually take notes during the meeting before typing them up afterwards.
-They should then forward the document to the attendees from the meeting.
+They should then forward the document to the attendees of the meeting.
 At the next meeting, the attendees will either approve the minutes or ask the minute taker to correct them before approving them.

 It is proven that invitees will attend meetings when they know why the meeting is being called and that the meeting organizers will not deviate from the defined purpose.